 We gradually develop the ideal amount of daily steps to take to feel good

-Of course, each analysis is slightly different and no two cohorts are alike.
-For this reason, scientists continue to make fresh, incremental discoveries about how good it is to walk "a few" steps for people, as well as identifying who will benefit and to what extent.
-But what is this "tot" of steps?
+Of course, each analysis is slightly different and no two cohorts are the same.
+For this reason, scientists continue to make fresh, incremental discoveries about how good walking “so many” steps feel for people, as well as identifying who will benefit and to what extent.
+But what is this "number" of steps?
 And what is the number that comes closest to the ideal quantity?

 The latest study on the subject, which is also one of the most important, comes from a team led by the epidemiologist Amanda Paluch at the University of Massachusetts.
 It involved over 2000 middle-aged men and women from 4 different cities in the USA.